A Practical Perspective on Monitoring

 - The hold-separate structure and ring-fencing measures should start well before the decision of the competition authority is made.

-- Close communication with the trustee and the competition authority is essential.
+- • authority is essential.
 This ensures that any compliance issues regarding terms of sale or the commitments in general can be identified at an early stage and can be resolved so as to smooth the pathway to a successful onsale.

 1 Justin Menezes is a partner at Mazars.
 The author would like to thank the monitoring trustee team at Mazars for their assistance in researching and preparing this chapter.

 2 Best Practice Guidelines: The Commission’s Model Texts for Divestiture Commitments and the Trustee Mandate under the EC Merger Regulation 5 December 2013 at paragraph 15.

 3 Commission Notice on remedies acceptable under Council Regulation (EC) No. 139/2004 and under Commission Regulation (EC) No. 802/2004 2008 at paragraph 105.